waqarpro/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 * ** Minimize server load against brute-force attacks:**
   You can configure this plugin as a
-  [Must Use Plugins](https://codex.wordpress.org/Must_Use_Plugins "Must Use Plugins &laquo; WordPress Codex") which can help to massively
-  [reduce the load on server](http://www.ipgeoblock.com/codex/validation-timing.html "Validation timing | IP Geo Block") especially against brute-force attacks because they would be blocked before regular plugins are loaded.
+  [Must Use Plugins](https://codex.wordpress.org/Must_Use_Plugins "Must Use Plugins &laquo; WordPress Codex") which would be loaded prior to regular plugins and can massively [reduce the load on server](http://www.ipgeoblock.com/codex/validation-timing.html "Validation timing | IP Geo Block") especially against brute-force attacks.
-  And father more, a cache mechanism for the fetched IP addresses and country code has been equipped to reduce load on the server against the burst accesses with a short period of time.
+  And furthermore, a cache mechanism for the fetched IP addresses and country code has been equipped to reduce load on the server against the burst accesses with a short period of time.

 * **Support of BuddyPress and bbPress:**
   You can configure this plugin such that a registered user can login as the